 When Morrison went on to win silver, the friends celebrated a truly beautiful moment together.

-Gilmore left Sochi with a 10th place finish in the 500m and the satisfaction of knowing that his selflessness had lead to greater success for the Canadian Olympic Team.
+Gilmore left Sochi with a 10th place finish in the 500m and the satisfaction of knowing that his selflessness had led to greater success for the Canadian Olympic Team.

 A Toronto-based design firm had lead a "Thanks Gilmore" crowd-sourced fundraising campaign to create a medal to commemorate his selfless act.

-Now, with his second Olympics in front of him, Gilmore's out to prove that nice guys can finish first.
+Now, with his third Olympics in front of him, Gilmore's out to prove that nice guys can finish first.

-With a quick start to the 2015-16 season, including a World Cup win in the 500m in Germany, he's establishing his one-to-watch status as a legitimate podium threat.
+With a quick start to the 2021-22 season, he's establishing his one-to-watch status as a legitimate podium threat.

-In Pyeongchang 2018, with all of Canada behind him, he’ll look to bring home an Olympic medal of his very own.
+In Beijing 2022, with all of Canada behind him, he’ll look to bring home an Olympic medal of his very own.